nodoherty/preside-ext-cookie-consent/README.md

 	git submodule add https://github.com/nodoherty/preside-ext-cookie-consent.git application/extensions/preside-ext-cookie-policy

 ### CommandBox (box.json) method
-From the extensions folder of your application ( `/website/application/extensions` ), type the following command:
+From the root of your application type the following command:

-	box install nodoherty/preside-ext-cookie-consent#v1.2.1
+	box install nodoherty/preside-ext-cookie-consent#v1.3.0

-From the Preside developer console reload the application:
+From the Preside CMS developer console (using the back tick ` key) reload the application:

 	reload all

 ### Enabling the extension
-Once the files are installed, enable the extension by opening up the Preside developer console (using the back tick `) and entering:
+Once the files are installed, enable the extension by opening up the Preside CMS developer console and entering:

 	extension enable preside-ext-cookie-consent
 	reload all